 - Completely eliminate sanitary sewer overflows in a typical year; and

-- Recapture at least 85 percent of all combined sewer overflows in a typical year
+- Recapture at least 85 percent of the typical-year combined system flow.

 Getting there won’t be easy, but we know one thing for sure – it can’t happen merely by increasing the size of our pipes.
 Building pipes large enough to handle even a typical year’s rainfall on their own would be physically and financially impossible.